Overview

 - SMTP Password - enter the password for your DreamHost email address.
 You can also reset it if necessary.

-Option 2 — Configure on the settings page
+Option 2 — Manually configure on the settings page

-- Navigate to the WP MAIL SMTP > Settings page.
+- Navigate to the WP MAIL SMTP > General page.

 - Fill in the following fields: